 Xtreme 2, a game for the Gameboy Color, had a part system like the one in X5.
 X could equip up to four upgrade parts as long as he didn't have all his armor parts, if he did only two were possible.
 So as long as your were willing to give up the upgrade for the Street Fighter moves, much weaker than the console versions, you could skip the helmet, which was identical to the X1 version.
 The best part loadout was Buster +1, Buster +2, Ultimate Buster, and Speed Shot, letting you forget the special weapons and just blast away with a high speed barrage of double-strength charge shots from the X buster.
-Or you could skip speed shot for the Hyper Dash, which makes you invincible when dashing, and add some defense to your still hideously over-powered offense.
+Or you could skip speed shot for the Hyper Dash, which makes you invincible when dashing, and add some defense to your still hideously overpowering offense.

 X5 had the Falcon Armor, which you could get pretty early on if you knew where to look.
 As the name suggests, this armor gave X flight.
 Not brief flight, either; flight time was very generous and could be instantly reset simply by landing and taking off again (even a wall cling would suffice), in addition to flight speed being pretty good.
 Furthermore, the flight also comes with a Battle Aura that can cause damage or outright kill weaker enemies (and some bullets), though you couldn't just plow through everything.
-It didn't even have any real drawbacks, either.
+It didn't even have any real drawbacks, either (beyond not being able to charge special weapons).
 In exchange for a trivial reduction in charge shot size, X gets a piercing attack that is extremely useful and a screen-cleaning Giga Attack.
 This was so powerful that it was brutally nerfed in X6, completely eliminating the flight ability, reduced the Buster power, and reduced the Giga Attack damage so much that it was weaker than its Charge Shot.
 Next to the Ultimate Armor, this is probably the biggest Game Breaker in the X series and the biggest nerf that X series ever have during game transition.